webbtheosim/GAMERS/README.md

   ```

 - All scripts read configuration from `GAMERS.input`.
 Changing only `GAMERS.input` will redirect where inputs and outputs are read/written.

+## Force-field compatability with stage_II.py
+As designed, `stage_II/stage_II.py` expects `stage_II/inputs/sys.xml` to have nonbonded forces described by a single OpenMM NonbondedForce object named "Nonbonded force".
+The `pull_forcefield_generator_simple` python function (stage_II.py line 47) handles the generation of the soft forces from the force field parameters contained in `stage_II/inputs/sys.xml`.

+If a force field requires the definition of an additional OpenMM CustomNonbondedForce object, such as CHARMM or OPLS, `stage_II/stage_II.py` must be altered.
+An example for handling this senario is included in `stage_II/stage_II.py`;
+commenting lines 276 and 326 and uncommenting lines 277 and 327 of `stage_II/stage_II.py` will implement the `pull_forcefield_generator_custom_force_present` python function (`stage_II/stage_II.py` line 89), which was written to properly read force-field parameters from both the NonbondedForce and CustomNonbondedForce objects.
+This implementation is specifically written to handle the CustomNonbondedForce required for OPLS geometrix mixing of LJ parameters in Openmm (see `Geometric` python class in `stage_II/stage_II.py` line 14).

 ## Dependencies
 - Python 3.8+ (use a virtual environment for reproducibility).